SoftwareHeritage/swh-docs/docs/deposit/explanations/code-deposit.rst

 - a deposited artifact is provided from one of the SWH partners which is regarded as a trusted authority,
 - a deposited artifact requires metadata properties describing the source code artifact,
-- a deposited artifact has a codemeta_ metadata entry attached to it,
+- a deposited artifact has a CodeMeta_ metadata entry attached to it,
 - a deposited artifact has the same visibility on the SWH Archive than a collected repository,
 - a deposited artifact can be searched with its provided url property on the SWH